-Top Google Ranking Factors for SEO in 2022
+Top Google Search Ranking Factors for SEO in 2023

-Ready to rank at the top of the SERP?
+Ready to rank your business site at the top of the SERP?
 In this article, learn about the 11 most important ranking factors that Google’s search algorithm takes into account.

 Search Engine Optimization is a field that is constantly evolving.
 Google, for example, regularly makes adjustments to the algorithm that decides when, where, and how to show a specific link, with the overall mission of providing the most relevant and reliable information.

 How many ranking factors does google have?
 There are about 200 known ranking factors.
 Here are the major Google Search ranking factors to take into consideration if you want to rank at the top of the SERPs.